NJ Liquor License Attorney

 However, the State created multiple procedural deficiencies in their Notice of Charges and their case-in-chief.
 These failures, while likely unidentifiable to licensees or attorneys who lack experience in liquor laws, proved fatal to the underlying charges.
 Through multiple pre-hearing conferences, I was able to negotiate a consent order that reduced the proposed license suspension by more than 85 days and resulted in the outright dismissal of four (4) of the original six (6) charges.
 Moreover, I was able to further obtain a delayed suspension date to avoid conflict with my client’s “busy period”.

 Liquor License Suspension Lawyers in Hoboken NJ

 William C. Fay, IV, Esq., is a former New Jersey Deputy Attorney General with the Division of Alcoholic Beverage Control.
 Mr. Fay spent has spent a majority of his career prosecuting and defending ABC charges and criminal charges throughout the State of New Jersey.
 Mr. Fay is uniquely qualified to represent you or your business in relation to any Division of ABC Investigation, Liquor License Transfer or Municipal Appeal.
-For an immediate and complimentary consultation with Mr. Fay, please contact our office directly at (732) 858-5857.
+For an immediate consultation with Mr. Fay, please contact our office directly at (732) 858-5857.